TasinIshmam/python-latin-square-solver/README.md

 This program takes an incomplete latin square and solves it using Constraint Satisfaction and Backtracking.
 Look into *instructions* folder for more information about the problem.

 * Algorithims used: Backtracking, Forward Checking
-* Variable Ordering Heuristics Used: Smallest Domain, Brelaz.
+* Variable Ordering Heuristics Used: Smallest Domain, Brelaz, Minimum Dynamic Degree

 ### How to use